 #1 – Why do you want to have this business?

-In other words, what is the specific problem and challenge that you are solving?
+The first part would be: what is the specific problem and challenge that you are solving?
 There must be a driving need for why you are starting this business.
+You might’ve noticed that your product is something missing in your niche and you know many people would benefit from it.
 This may also be referred to as your mission statement.

 #2 – What products and services are you offering?

 Once you are clear what the problems and challenges you are planning to solve and have your mission statement nailed down, it’s time to think about how will you be solving them?
 Specifically, what are the products and services that you are going to offer to the market?